d13co/docs.voi.green/src/how-it-works.md

 The mechanism of minting is only way dVOI enters circulation.
 No dVOI is allocated to "the team", or any other such back-handed nonsense.

 Minting and burning dVOI does not incur any fees.
-The protocol takes fees from the distributed rewards.
+The protocol takes a percentage fee from the distributed rewards.